 Articles by: Richey May, Jul 30, 2020

-When a mortgage company struggles with a compliance issue for an extended period of time, they may be issued a consent order by a regulatory agency, such as the CFPB or California Department of Business Oversight.
+When a mortgage company struggles with a compliance issue for an extended period of time, they may be issued a consent order by a regulatory agency, such as the CFPB or California Department of Financial Protection & Innovation.
 Usually, the mortgage company will have received 2 or 3 warnings before a consent order is issued.
 Mortgage leaders typically rely on their trusted legal counsel or designated law firm to help them understand what steps to take next.